Autoclave Monitoring and Sterile Pack Storage Standards

 Storage of Sterile Items

 Ideally, sterile items are autoclaved as close to the day of use as possible (e.g. the day before surgery) and not stored for an extended period of time.
 All sterile packs must be labeled with the date of autoclaving.
 They should be stored in a closed cabinet and protected from moisture.
-As a general rule, packs wrapped in cloth or woven paper must be used within 1 month of autoclaving and sealed peel packs should be must be used within 1 year.
+As a general rule, packs wrapped in cloth or woven paper must be used within 1 month of autoclaving and sealed peel packs must be used within one year.

 If any of the following events occur the pack should be repackaged and sterilized prior to use: